Realistic expectations for infant and toddler sleep

 How to soothe your baby

 One common parental issue when children wake up is getting them back to sleep.
-It may be helpful to remember it is normal for children to need help falling back to sleep, though at times it may be frustrating or tiring.
+It may be helpful to remember that it is normal for children to need help falling back to sleep, though at times it may be frustrating or tiring.
 Children gradually require less sleep support as they mature, but this process takes a variable amount of time.
-Until your child is ready to fall asleep independently, active soothing strategies can help.
-Babies prefer to be close to their family at night - especially their birth mother or primary caregiver, as their smell, taste and heartbeat are familiar.

 Feeding to sleep